Terms And Conditions

-THESE TERMS AND CONDITIONS (the “Agreement”) are entered into as of the date that it was accepted by the Client on the Company’s website Voicespin.com (the “Effective Date”), by and between Voicespin Ltd., a private company incorporated under the laws of the state of Israel, registration number 513983676 whose address is at 3 Tefutsot St., Givataim, Israel (the “Company”), and the company above, a company incorporated under the laws of the above country, whose address is indicated above (the “Client”).
+THESE TERMS AND CONDITIONS (the “Agreement”) are entered into as of the date that it was accepted by the Client on the Company’s website Voicespin.com (the “Effective Date”), by and between: Voicespin Ltd., a private company incorporated under the laws of the state of Israel, registration number 513983676 whose address is at 3 Tefutsot St., Givataim, Israel (the “Company”); and you and/or the company which you represent with respect to the transaction hereunder (the “Client”).
 The parties may hereinafter be also collectively referred to as the “Parties”.

 NOW THEREFORE, the Parties intending to be legally bound hereby agree, as follows:

 1.1.
 Unless explicitly agreed otherwise in writing, this Agreement applies to all Services as provided by the Company and to all orders placed by the Client with Company as detailed in the rate table and/or proposals Client receives from the Company (the “Rate Table” and the “Proposal“, accordingly).